reeshub/pc-sprint/README.md

 The author was keen to include the original unmodified package of files with future revisions, so it is available in [pcsprint_1985.zip](pcsprint_1985.zip).

+## Updates For The 21st Century

+### Retro Canada KiCAD Files

+A Vintage Computer Federation forum user by the name of Retro Canada [redrew the original PCB design in KiCAD](http://www.vcfed.org/forum/showthread.php?60803-I-overclocked-my-IBM-5150) and [released the files freely](https://sites.google.com/site/tandycocoloco/dropbox/PC-SPRINT.zip) on November 26th 2017.

+I have added a mirror of this KiCAD package [here](Retro%20Canada/PC-SPRINT.zip).
+The package includes gerber files so KiCAD is not required if you are planning on sending the files directly to a PCB fabricator.

 ## License

 The original  design was released under a license analogous to the modern-day GPL, so I have attached that license here.
 The PC-SPRINT is therefore assumed to comply with the [Open Hardware Specification](https://en.wikipedia.org/wiki/Open-source_hardware).